What is my mailing address at NEC?

 Yes, there are a limited number of practice rooms that are reserved just for residents in the basement of the Residence Hall.
 Practicing is not permitted in student rooms after 9pm or before the end of quiet hours.

 As of summer 2010 all washers were replaced with new, energy-efficient, front-load washers.
 These facilities are available on the 8th floor of the Residence Hall for residents' personal use only.
 Washing and drying costs one dollar per load and may be purchased with quarters or with the student Penguin Pass by adding Cold Cash to the account.
 The conservatory is not responsible for the theft or destruction of personal items.

-When the Residence Hall is closed for the summer there is summer storage is available only for those students returning to the Residence Hall the following year.
+When the Residence Hall is closed for the summer, storage is available only for those students returning to the Residence Hall the following year.
 Summer storage applications will be available in late April, during the Returning Student Lottery process.